VRRISHENDRA/AI-spam-detector/README.md

 # sms-spam-detector
 # ABSTRACT
-Spam smss are a pervasive nuisance and a serious security concern for users worldwide.
+Spam sms are a pervasive nuisance and a serious security concern for users worldwide.
 These unwanted messages not only clutter inboxes but also pose risks such as phishing attacks, malware distribution, and identity theft.
 Traditional spam detection methods, often reliant on rule-based filters or simple keyword matching, struggle to keep pace with the ever-evolving tactics employed by